nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 # Protocol Assignment

 ## Overview & Requirements
 A protocol is like a recipe - it tells you what ingredients, tools, and steps are necessary to produce an end result.
 So just as you would follow a recipe to bake a cake, you might also follow a protocol to archive, share, or reuse data.
 In Data Curation I you created a simple protocol for a single dataset.
-In Data Curation II we have significantly more knowledge and skills to build upon this first protocol.
-In this assignment, we want to develop a protocol that makes clear how a data collection was assembled, what design choices were made in curating the collection, and some justification for why those choices meet a designated community's expectations.
-Like any other recipe there are many ways we can achieve each of these steps.
-For example, our decisions about how to normalize data will depend on who is going to use it, the effort, the expense, etc.

-Over the course of the quarter you will complete a group or individual project focused on developing a protocol for curating a collection of open data.
+In Data Curation II we have significantly more knowledge and skills to develop a more robust curation protocol.
+Over the course of the quarter you will complete a group or individual project focused on developing a robust protocol for curating a collection of open data.
 The topic, the audience, the type of data, and the curation tools required are all up for you to decide (note: I provide some examples below).

 **Goals**

-- Gain experience curating data "in the wild" (e.g. on the web).
+- Gain experience curating open data "in the wild" (e.g. on the web).
 - Demonstrate competency in producing or identifying existing best practices for curating various types of data.
 - Practice creating structured and unstructured documentation that improves the accessibility and usability of data.
 - Develop a protocol that shows off your talents and can act as a portfolio for future professional activity.

 **Final Deliverable**

-Your final deliverable should include the following components:
+Your final deliverable will include the following components.
+Each week will do an assignment that helps you think through each of these components:

 1. Project definition, scope, and audience
 2. User stories that define stakeholders
 4. Metadata needs, and a proposed schema or standard that will be applied to data in your collection